 What to Do in Tucson

 If you’re staying at Catalina State Park, you may as well take advantage of your local surroundings.
-Catalina offers over 5,000 acres of canyons, streams, desert landscape and some great wildflowers.
+Catalina offers over 5,000 acres of canyons, streams, desert landscapes and some great wildflowers.
 Try hiking, biking, horseback riding or cruising to check out the local area.
 You’re also on the doorstep of Sabino Canyon and Saguaro National Park if you need more outdoor fun.
 Other points of interest in Tucson include the Arizona-Sonora Desert Museum, Pima Air and Space Museum, the Mission San Xavier del Bac and much more.
 A good mixture of things to do when staying in Catalina State Park and Tucson, Arizona.

 KOAs are known by RVers for their amenities and features and the Carlsbad KOA Holiday is no different.
 Even the biggest or rigs will fit at Carlsbad KOA Holiday as they have sites to accommodate rides up to 75 feet at sites loaded with full utility hookups.
-You can clean yourself up in the clean bath house, shower, and laundry facilities after having fun in the caverns.
+You can clean yourself up in the clean bathhouse, shower, and laundry facilities after having fun in the caverns.
 Not only do you get these great basics but you also get a pool, snack bar, Wi-Fi access, group pavilions and top it off, BBQ is served nightly.

 What to Do in Carlsbad